37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 You may decide to withdraw your claim if, for example, you have taken advice which suggests that you would be unlikely to win your case, or if your employer has asked you to withdraw your claim, or part of it, as part of a settlement agreement.

-To quickly and effectively withdraw your claim, use our Withdrawal letter template
+To quickly and effectively withdraw your claim, use our Withdrawal Letter template.

 27. Request for specific disclosure